 PAPUA NEW GUINEA VISA

 Visa on arrival is possible for all countries in the EU, Australia, the USA, and most other pacific nations.
-For the full list of countries who can get the visa on arrival, you can click here.
+For the full list of countries that can get the visa on arrival, you can click here.
 The visa on arrival is free and valid for 60 days.

 SOLO TRAVEL IN PAPUA NEW GUINEA